Storms cut power in Washington state mountain towns for days

 The problem that crews are facing is that as soon as one downed power line is repaired, “another tree comes down and takes it out again because of the heavy snow,” Puget Sound Energy spokesman Andrew Padula said.

-The Washington State Patrol said it was working with sheriff’s deputies to check on people in the communities along U.S. Highway 2 and that the Masonic Temple in Skykomish was providing hot food, supplies and water to residents.
+The Washington State Patrol said it was working with sheriff’s deputies to check on people in those communities and that the Masonic Temple in Skykomish was providing hot food, supplies and water to residents.

 Garry Vire of nearby Gold Bar, Washington, helped organize a convoy of SUVs and four-wheel drive vehicles that dropped off supplies to people in need.